awill1988/multicloud-storage/README.md

 # Multicloud Storage

-This library leverages an abstract factory pattern to provide a common way to use cloud storage APIs whether they be on AWS, GCP, etc.
+This library leverages an abstract factory pattern to provide a common way to use cloud storage APIs whether they are stored on AWS, GCP, etc.

 ## Development